survivejs/audio-katas/katas/kata-02.md

 2. Attach a Web Audio based sine wave oscillator to the controls so that it plays when you click start and stops when you click stop
 3. Add a volume control
 4. Add a control for adjusting oscillator frequency
+5. Optional - Set up a random noise generator
+6. Optional - Allow mixing between oscillator and random noise
-5. Optional - Add a way to select between a couple of different waveform types
+7. Optional - Add a way to select between a couple of different waveform types
-6. Optional - Add a control that lets the use to change the oscillator type (not just sine)
+8. Optional - Add a control that lets the use to change the oscillator type (not just sine)
-7. Optional - Add a window for displaying and debugging application state
+9. Optional - Add a window for displaying and debugging application state
-8. Optional - Add a way to save oscillators
+10. Optional - Add a way to save oscillators
-9. Optional - Add a way to duplicate oscillators and play multiple at once
+11. Optional - Add a way to duplicate oscillators and play multiple at once
-10. Optional - Visualize oscillation in a separate window
+12. Optional - Visualize oscillation in a separate window
-11. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters (volume, frequence for example) of a waveform using a single control.
+13. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters (volume, frequence for example) of a waveform using a single control.
 A 2D slider is a good choice for this.

 ## Reference